biggerpicturestudio/alfred-v1-docs/content/getting-started/3_website-theme.md

 If there is no chance to get it done this way, feel free to edit the form templates (`resources/views/Website/Alfred-Form-Builder/**/*.php`), **however after all the changes please make sure it all works fine.**

+# Last steps
-# Last step: CSS styles for TinyMCE editor
+### CSS styles for TinyMCE editor
 Colours, headlines, lists etc. in TinyMCE need to have some styling in order to display them correctly in the editor.
 Front-end developer should prepare & copy the CSS code needed only for them in the `resources/cmsassets/_scss/tinymce.scss`.
 Do not worry about font face (can be default Arial), ideally matched font size etc. - editor should only match the real front page design as much as possible but it never will be the same look & feel.

 Once this is done, please run `grunt prod:cms` from the `cms-backend/` folder in order to compile the files.
 From now, the TinyMCE editor will be displaying the styles within it visually correctly for Alfred Users.

+### config/seo.php
+Settings from that file are being used across `<head>` tags on the website.
+Please set the **company name** as a minimum.
+It is always good to set the Twitter username too.

+All the other indexes can be kept untouched because the values are connected to frontend.